Trump Makes Bribery Great Again

 Exxon is familiar with bribery, as cited in numerous publications and studies.
 There are many examples.
 Here are a few:

-· In Nigeria, the site GlobalWitness said in 2009, that an Exxon subsidiary, Mobil Producing Nigeria (MPN), agreed to pay $600 million to the Nigerian government to renew its 40% share of three oil licences.
+· In Nigeria, the site GlobalWitness said in 2009 that an Exxon subsidiary, Mobil Producing Nigeria (MPN), agreed to pay $600 million to the Nigerian government to renew its 40% share of three oil licenses.
 “The deal secured MPN’s interest in some of Nigeria’s largest oil-producing assets, which were reportedly contributing around a quarter of Nigeria’s entire annual output of oil in 2012,” the site said.

-· Exxon was also involved in routing money to secure business in Kazakhstan, according got a 2003 Wall Street Journal report and reports of bribery and torture in Indonesia’s Aceh Province.
+· Exxon was also involved in routing money to secure business in Kazakhstan, according to a 2003 Wall Street Journal report and reports of bribery and torture in Indonesia’s Aceh Province.

-But, of course, the revocation of the anti-bribery regulation does not just affect ExxonMobil.
-It means the flood gates are now wide open on global corporate corruption by Exxon and any other U.S. company that decides to slip envelopes of cash to key decision makers.
-This is the way it is done in Atlantic City, Chicago, Los Angeles and Lagos.
-Now, it is all permissible again, just like the old days.
+Of course, the revocation of the anti-bribery regulation does not just affect ExxonMobil.
+It means the floodgates are now wide open for global corporate corruption by Exxon and any other U.S. company that decides to slip envelopes of cash to key decision-makers.
+This is the way it is done in Atlantic City, Chicago, Los Angeles, and Lagos.
+It is all permissible again, just like in the old days.

-Americans should be rightfully confused by the Trump administrations erratic and vapid policies, but they are not irrational.
+Americans should be rightfully confused by the Trump administration’s erratic and vapid policies, but they are not irrational.
 This is the way billionaires do business.
-Now, Americans who are fascinated about the inner lives of the rich and famous can see firsthand how business is done by unchained corporations on a global level.
-It will not be pretty, nor will it be good for average citizens, but at least Americans have a free ring-side seat to their own debacle.
+Now, Americans fascinated by the inner lives of the rich and famous can see firsthand how unchained corporations do business on a global level.
+It will not be pretty or good for average citizens, but at least Americans have a free ring-side seat to their debacle.

 Previous articleThe Darkest View of Retirement and Income Inequality